Ravencrest Publishing, an imprint of Cubbie Blue Publishing Inc.

 Calgary Sun /2007 “This book is filled with hope and written out of deep love and concern for aboriginal people”.

-Toronto Sun /2007, “The book takes the reader on an inspiring 10,000 year canoe journey through the mists of time to an era of indigenous self-reliance where tribal civilizations thrived without welfare, unemployment insurance and government transfer payments.
-The book provides invaluable turnaround solutions to indigenous people and developing nation populations wishing to move forward.”
+Toronto Sun /2007, “The book takes the reader on an inspiring 10,000 year canoe journey through the mists of time to an era of indigenous self-reliance where tribal civilizations thrived without welfare, unemployment insurance and government transfer payments.”

 The Globe and Mail /2007, “What this book says probably should have been said years ago …I think that all our people should read this book.
 Even though I am now sixty four years old, reading. ”